|

 Sir Charles Bagot

-on the 18th int.
+the 18th int.
 His disease was an affection of the heart.
+(Wednesday,

 Gesrina Green

-aged two years, eleven months and eleven days, while engaged playing with
+years, eleven months and eleven days, while engaged playing with her brother

-her brother they went together into a saw mill where she fell through and
+they went together into a saw mill where she fell through and came in contact

-came in contact with one of the wheels which immediately tore her in pieces.
+with one of the wheels which immediately tore her in pieces.
+The brother

 Mr. Van Fleet